-Katie sits on the board of City Harvest, New York’s leading food rescue nonprofit, and for the past 20 years has been an active supporter of Share Our Strength, a hunger relief organization dedicated to eradicating childhood hunger.
-Katie lives with her husband and two children in New York City, where she’s developed such an open-house reputation that all sorts of friends, neighbors, and families with kids in tow wind up at her table.
+Katie sits on the board of City Harvest, New York’s leading food rescue nonprofit, and for the past 20 years has been an active supporter of No Kid Hungry/Share Our Strength, an organization dedicated to eradicating childhood hunger.
+She lives with her pretty great husband and two hungry boys, and a delightful puppy in New York City.
+Their dining table can fit ten people, which often comes in handy.